SEND - SEN Information Report

 - If a child has on-going behaviour difficulties a Positive Support Plan is written along with the child and parents to identify the specific issues, put relevant support in place and set targets.

 - The attendance of every child is monitored on a daily basis.
 Lateness and absences are recorded and reported to the Headteacher.
 The Attendance Officer and the Headteacher hold meetings for parents of pupils whose attendance is causing some concern to see if any support is required and look at possible actions.
 The Educational Welfare Officer will be contacted if further support is needed.

 How Accessible Is The School Environment?

-The school site is virtually wheelchair accessible with disabled toilet and shower facilities at the Key Stage Two site.
+The school site is wheelchair accessible with a disabled toilet and shower facilities at the Key Stage Two site.
 The school is almost all on one level.
 Any wheelchair user will be accommodated and have access to fire exits.

 How Do We Manage The Administration Of Medicines?